 The current COVID-19 crisis that has been plaguing the world means that life will never be what it used to be!
 This has given rise to the birth of a new term called ‘new normal!’.
 There are different manifestations of this new lifestyle.
 One of them is that people will not step out of their homes or their locality unless and until it is completely mandatory and there is no way out.
-This lifestyle-change is more likely to be followed for activities that increase the risk of exposure… Like visiting restaurants and supermarkets.
+This lifestyle change is more likely to be followed for activities that increase the risk of exposure… Like visiting restaurants and supermarkets.

 Thankfully, technology has stepped in at the right time, making on-demand apps available to carry out almost any activity by just using a mobile app.
-To name a couple of them, there are apps that help deliver food from restaurants, and there are Apps that deliver grocery at your doorstep.
+To name a couple of them, there are apps that help deliver food from restaurants, and there are Apps that deliver groceries to your doorstep.
 Some apps have seen a massive surge in their usage because of the coronavirus crisis.
 Video calling applications, gaming applications, and grocery delivery applications fall into this category.

 In spite of being touted as an underdog to Amazon and Walmart, one such app that made it to the top of the charts because of the COVID-19 crisis is Instacart.

-The daily downloads for the Instacart app increased by 218% between mid- February and mid- March, and it was markedly better than its competitors Walmart and Amazon.
+The daily downloads for the Instacart app increased by 218% between mid-February and mid-March, and it was markedly better than its competitors Walmart and Amazon.
 The company transacted about $700 million in the first half of April, and this unprecedented growth has led to Instacart announcing the hiring of about 300,000 additional delivery personnel.
 In fact, it is only in the first quarter of 2020 that the profit margins of the company went positive for the first time ever since Instacart was created.

 The strategy behind the success

 To an end-user, it seems that they are from an app, and a random delivery executive ensures that the grocery bag reaches their doorstep.
 However, the functionalities that go behind the execution are different for each app.
-What Instacart did was to redefine the ecosystem of grocery shopping, learning from the failures of its competitors.
+What Instacart did was redefine the ecosystem of grocery shopping, learning from the failures of its competitors.

-Unlike a few big companies that own an inventory, Instacart tied up with local grocers, or rather, made the local grocers tie-up with them!
+Unlike a few big companies that own an inventory, Instacart tied up with local grocers, or rather, made the local grocers tie up with them!
 They followed a unique strategy that helps them achieve this unprecedented rate of success.

 The entities involved